molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Dynamic Properties
 ------------------

-The *CDPL* stores properties of certain data types such as molecules, atoms, bonds, pharmacophores, etc. not as ordinary data members of the associated classes but as *key:value* pairs in a dictionary (similar to the `__dict__`_ attribute of Python objects).
+The *CDPL* stores properties associated with certain types of data like molecules, atoms, bonds, pharmacophores, etc. not as ordinary data members of the implementing classes but as *key:value* pairs in a dictionary (similar to the `__dict__`_ attribute of Python objects).
 This design decision was made due to several advantages of this approach:

 * Flexibility and extensibility: new properties can be defined at runtime by user code